documentcloud/help_center/_help/guided_tour.md

 ![Creating Projects](./images/guide/guide1.gif)

-Use the **"New Project"** button on the left of the homepage to create a project called **"Demo Documents."** Projects keep documents organized, allow you to restrict your searches to a limited group of documents and make it possible to collaborate on documents with other journalists.
+Use the **"New Project"** button on the left of the homepage to create a project called **"Demo Documents."** Projects keep documents organized, allow you to restrict your searches to a limited group of documents.
+Projects make it possible to work collaboratively with other journalists on sets of documents.

 ### 3) Try a search of public documents.
 ![Searching Public Documents](./images/guide/guide2.gif)